j2doll/discussion/README.md

 - :monkey: Hi!
 My alias name is j2doll. (aka Jay Two)
    - My name is Korean, and it is not easy for foreigners to pronounce it.
 So I recommend you call me Jay Two.

+- Here are the private issues you would like to talk to me about.
+- Please write the issues for public projects in the public project issues. (such as QXlsx, etc.)